By accepting you will be accessing a service provided by a third-party external to https://www.midi.org/

 We have developed and manufactured two prototypes.
 The first one has a limited number of controls but all interfaces to keep PCB size as small as possible.
 This device was used to check the idea and prove the ability of the FPGA chip to fit the complete design.

 Virtual organ console unit extends a set of MIDI instruments.
-It brings pipe organ functions to them maintaining their natural behavior.
+It brings pipe organ functions to them maintaining their natural behaviour.
 The VOCU adds organ principle to home, studio and stage equipment.

 It is not easy to achieve an organ usually.
-It is a real challenge to find an instrument for practicing.
+It is a real challenge to find an instrument to practice.
 The VOCU solves this problem as well.
 You may use it with any digital music instruments.

 The unit helps to play the organ without heavy investments.
 Professionals, beginners and even children may use it easily and extend their performance.
 The module also increases creativity.
 It can change the sound of a small ensemble with the genuine sound of a big pipe organ without bulky equipment.